zdagent/docs/content/getting-started/running-a-security-audit.md

 <!--
-title: 21 - How to run a security audit
+title: 21 - How to run a security audit with npm audit
 featured: true
 -->